Redocly/redocly-cli/docs/commands/join.md

 The `join` command is considered an experimental feature.
 This means it's still a work in progress and may go through major changes.

-The `join` command supports OpenAPI 3.x definitions only.
+The `join` command supports OpenAPI 3.x descriptions only.

 :::

-Maintainers of multiple API definitions can benefit from storing each endpoint as a standalone API definition file.
-However, this approach is not supported by the majority of OpenAPI tools, as they require a single API definition file.
+Maintainers of multiple API descriptions can benefit from storing each endpoint as a standalone API description file.
+However, this approach is not supported by the majority of OpenAPI tools, as they require a single API description file.

-With Redocly CLI, you can solve this problem by using the `join` command that can combine two or more API definition files into a single one.
+With Redocly CLI, you can solve this problem by using the `join` command that can combine two or more API description files into a single one.

 To easily distinguish the origin of OpenAPI objects and properties, you can optionally instruct the `join` command to append custom prefixes to them.

 The `join` command accepts both YAML and JSON files, which you can mix in the resulting `openapi.yaml` file.
 Setting a custom name for this file can be achieved by providing it through the `--output` argument.
 Any existing file is overwritten.

-Apart from providing individual API definition files as the input, you can also specify the path to a folder that contains multiple API definition files and match them with a wildcard (for example, `myproject/openapi/*.yaml`).
+Apart from providing individual API description files as the input, you can also specify the path to a folder that contains multiple API description files and match them with a wildcard (for example, `myproject/openapi/*.yaml`).
 The `join` command collects all matching files and combines them into one file.

 ### Usage